Registered Direct Offering raises $11.7 million

 Executive Director

 Hugh is founder and Chief Executive Officer of NuCana with over 30 years of experience in the biopharmaceutical industry.
-He also currently serves as a non-executive director of Thirty Holdings Ltd, Edixomed Ltd and MedAnnex Ltd. As former Chief Operating Officer of Bioenvision Inc., Hugh led the company’s operations from start-up to a global, fully integrated, Nasdaq listed biopharmaceutical company from 2002 until 2007, when it was acquired by Genzyme, now Sanofi.
+He co-founded MedAnnex, Thirty Holdings, and EdixoMed, and served as a non-executive director at MedAnnex from 2010 to 2024, and at Thirty Holdings Ltd and Edixomed Ltd from 2009 to 2023, until Edixomed was acquired by Convatec Group.
+As former Chief Operating Officer of Bioenvision Inc., Hugh led the company’s operations from start-up to a global, fully integrated, Nasdaq listed biopharmaceutical company from 2002 until 2007, when it was acquired by Genzyme, now Sanofi.
 Before that, he held several senior commercial positions at Quantanova Ltd in 2002, Abbott Laboratories (now AbbVie Inc.) from 1995 to 2001 and Warner-Lambert Company (now Pfizer Inc.) from 1992 to 1995.

 Martin Mellish